Nicholaswogan/photochem/data/xsections/notes.md

 I omit `SO2 + hv => S + O + O` because Phidrates has no data for this reaction.
 I omit `HNO + hv => NO + H` and `HNO2 + hv => NO + OH` because Kevin hard-codes rates instead of using cross sections.
 I am unable to find cross sections.

+# 10/3/21

+I noticed that when modeling Mars, CO2 photolysis was much higher than previous models.
+It looks like the Phidrates cross sections are too large for CO2 + hv => CO + O branch.
+So I switched to Kevin Z CO2 cross sections.
+NOW i use Kevin's cross sections for all but

+'H2CO', 'O2', 'O3', 'SO2', 'NO'

+Which uses Phidrates.